open-sdg/open-sdg/docs/translation.md

       foo: Mi contenido

 Then you could use the translation key `custom.foo` in any site configurations, as needed.

+## Part 7: Maps

+Maps in Open SDG are implemented using a GeoJSON file, in which each region on the map contains a human-readable name (see the "name_property in [the map documentation](maps.md)).
+Note that, in order to have this name translated, you will need to use translation keys in your GeoJSON file.

+For example, if the name for a "region_1" is "New York", you could have the following in your data repository:

+* translations/en/custom.yml

+      region_1: New York

+* translations/es/custom.yml

+      region_1: Nueva York

+Then, in your GeoJSON file, you would use the translation key `custom.region_1` as the name for that region.

 ## Languages configurations